 Amede Ardoin, a Creole diatonic accordionist beloved in Louisiana, was highly influential in the development of Cajun music in Louisiana.
 Ardoin died from a beating after a performance at a white dance in Eunice, LA.
-This disturbing event was influential as African Americans began to withdraw from the diatonic accordion.
-However, it has remained the dominion of Cajun and Latino musicians to this day.
+This horrific crime was influential as African Americans began to withdraw from the diatonic accordion.
+However, it has remained the dominion of Cajun and Latino musicians.

 THE PIANO ACCORDION

-During World War II, the piano accordion was included in “big bands” that accompanied dances.
-When the war ended, the working class and returning soldiers became nostalgic for their ancestral homelands and the sound of the accordion they heard while in Europe.
-The Catholic Church deemed the piano accordion respectable in 1947 and included its use in church.
+During World War II, the piano accordion was included in many “big bands” that accompanied dances.
+After the war, the working class and returning soldiers became nostalgic for their ancestral homelands and the sound of the accordion they heard while in Europe.
+The Catholic Church deemed the piano accordion respectable in 1947 and allowed its use in mass.
 As manufacturers appeared in North America, it became more affordable and a surge in demand fed instrument sales and lessons.
 Americans were back at work and musical instruments in the home were signs of success.

 Performing with the piano accordion was encouraged and thought to be a key to becoming well rounded and popular.